joe-aswonvos/type-racer/README.md

 - **CSS**: To style the web pages and make them visually appealing.
 - **JavaScript**: To add interactivity and functionality to the web pages.
 - **Bootstrap**: To quickly design and customize responsive mobile-first sites.
+- **Github Copilot**: To assist with code suggestions and improve development efficiency.